isomerpages/moe-plmgss/_instructional-programmes/Aesthetics/Music.md

 In addition, we also offer GCE O-Level Music Course to the Secondary 3 and 4 students.
 With a smaller class size and customised instructional programme, the students will benefit from the interactions with other like-minded peers in the programme.
 It is a 2-year programme to prepare students for the GCE O-level at the end of Secondary 4.
 Students will learn about music from different genres such as Jazz, Western Classical and Popular culture.
-More details of the syllabus can be found here: [https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/olevel/2020syllabus/6085\_y20\_sy.pdf](https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/olevel/2020syllabus/6085_y20_sy.pdf)